Christmas at Disney World

 If cookies are more your speed, check out the Holiday Cookie Stroll.
 Purchase any five specialty holiday cookies throughout your visit(s) to the festival and get your special “passport” stamped as you do; then show your completed passport to get your special sweet reward.

 Or, skip the food and spend your afternoon searching high and low with Olaf’s Holiday Tradition Expedition Scavenger Hunt.
 Purchase a map and stickers for a little under $10, then search World Showcase for hidden items and use the stickers to mark their locations on the map.
-When you’re done hunting (your map doesn’t have to be complete or correct), return the maps to receive a small holiday keepsake.
+When you’re done hunting (your map doesn’t have to be complete or correct), you’ll receive a small holiday keepsake.

 Elsewhere in the park, you might find a few surprisingly festive fruits and vegetables in the greenhouses as you sail by on Living with the Land.
 And of course, the park has a giant icon tree near the entrance to World Showcase, along with lots of other festive decorations.